looking-for-game/looking-for-game.github.io/index.md

 A select handful of university students have provided some helpful opinions about LFG.

 > This looks helpful.
 I like the integrated calendar.
-It would make it easy to organize and advertise events.
+It would make it easy to organize and advertise events. - P.K.
-P.K.

-"I like the idea, but I'm not sure that some players would want to broadcast their usernames like this.
-Security is an issue."
+> I like the idea, but I'm not sure that some players would want to broadcast their usernames like this.
+Security is an issue. - H.S.
-H.S.

-"I wish there was a view of the games themselves, with the subscribed players.
-Other than that, it looks pretty good."
+> I wish there was a view of the games themselves, with the subscribed players.
+Other than that, it looks pretty good. - D.D.
-D.D.

-"It looks like something I would use.
-Especially if I just arrived on campus and was interested in playing what is popular."
+> It looks like something I would use.
+Especially if I just arrived on campus and was interested in playing what is popular. - J.O.
-J.O.

-"I like the design.
+> I like the design.
 Do you guys like Blizzard?
-I can't tell..."
+I can't tell... - N.F.
-N.F.

 # Developer Guide